-The reporting scope covers iFAST Corp's Singapore operations which is the biggest contributor in terms of AUA as at 31 December 2021.

-While not included in the reporting scope for FY2021, similar initiatives from the other markets of the Company (Hong Kong, Malaysia and China) may be mentioned in the report.
-The Company may incorporate the other markets into the reporting scope if the business scale becomes more significant going forward.
+About Sustainability Report 2022 The reporting scope for Sustainability Report 2022 covers iFAST Corp's Singapore operation within the reporting period of 1 January 2022 to 31 December 2022.
+IFAST Corp's Singapore operation is its biggest contributor in terms of AUA as at 31 December 2022.
+While not included in the reporting scope for FY2022, similar initiatives from the other markets of the Company (Hong Kong, Malaysia, China and UK) may be mentioned in the report.
+The Company has plans to incorporate the other markets into the reporting scope if the business scale becomes more significant going forward.

 This Sustainability Report has been prepared in accordance with the Global Reporting Initiatives ("GRI") Standards guidelines for sustainability reporting, where key stakeholders, risks and opportunities, and material issues most relevant to the Company's business will be covered with relevant data presented.
+Climate related disclosures will also be reported in this year's report, in accordance with SGX's mandatory climate reporting based on the recommendations of the Task Force on Climate-related